Hajres/Hacker-nest/README.md

 # Hacker-nest

-It is a hacker news clone.
+A hacker news clone, shows you different hacking news and users.
 App here : https://frosty-kalam-6eb7a0.netlify.app/

 Some technologies used :